Golden Baseball Magazine

 • General Crowder, the surprise starter in Game One, takes over with a new battery mate, Ray Hayworth, whom Cochrane gives a chance to appear in the Series for the first time.

-Martin pops to Greenberg in foul territory back of 1B.
+Martin pops to Greenberg in foul territory back of first base.

 Rothrock strikes out on a 3-2 count.

-• Gehringer gets his second hit, a single to LF.
+• Gehringer gets his second hit, a single to left field.

-Goslin grounds to Collins who whips the ball to Durocher for the force at 2B.
+Goslin grounds to Collins who whips the ball to Durocher for the force at second base.
 Leo fires to first to Dean who intercepts the throw while standing a yard off the bag.

-Finding the first delivery to his liking, Rogell grounds a single into RF, Goslin stopping at 2B.
-The Tiger SS thus adds his name to the list of players who have gotten at least one hit in every Series game.
+Finding the first delivery to his liking, Rogell grounds a single into right field, Goslin stopping at second base.
+The Tiger shortstop thus adds his name to the list of players who have gotten at least one hit in every Series game.

 Taking four pitches to do it, Dean fans Greenberg for the third time in the game (out of five total Ks) to give Hank nine whiffs for the Series.
 As he delivers the last pitch, Diz turns and laughs, not bothering to watch the ball cross the plate.